mwiget/vmxdocker/README.md

 of Intel 82599 based 10 Gigabit Ethernet ports.
 All interface types can be mixed.

+--env VCP="<vcp/jinstall*img>"
+Optional.
+Specify a virtual disk image for the VCP/vRE instead of taking it from the TAR file.
+Can be used to run just the VCP image without any vPFE.

 --env PFE="lite"
 Optional.
 If set to "lite", the lite version of the vPFE is used, even if the CPU would allow the use of the high performance vPFE image from the